 For refreshments, a shop in the castle courtyard sells drinks and light snacks.

 Prague Experience sightseeing tours are in English and another language.
-They are led by professional, licensed tourist guides and use modern, air-conditioned mini-coaches.
+They are led by professional, licensed tourist guides and use modern, air-conditioned buses.

-If you require a tour in French, German, Italian, Russian or Spanish, please specify on the booking form.
+If you require a tour in German, Italian or Spanish, state it in Special Requests on the booking form.

-The tour finishes back in Prague, near Wenceslas Square.
+The trip finishes back in Prague, near Wenceslas Square.